-Dr Nariné Ghazaryan is an Assistant Professor at the School of Law.
+Dr Nariné Ghazaryan is an Associate Professor at the School of Law.
 She has obtained her PhD in EU Law from Nottingham University in 2010.
 She also holds an LLM in EU Law from Nottingham University (2006).
 Dr Ghazaryan previously obtained a Master's Degree in Private Law (2004) and a Bachelor's Degree in Law (2002) from Yerevan State University, Armenia.

 Prior to joining the Law School, she worked as a Lecturer in Law in Brunel University London, where she taught EU Law, Company Law, Contract Law and Tort Law.